-As of this writing, Power Yoga is a bit more expensive than some of the other videos, but this video is nearly as intense as the infamous P90X yoga workout, so if you’re seeking a hardcore power yoga workout, consider this one.
+As of this writing, Power Yoga is a bit more expensive than some of the other videos, but this routine is nearly as intense as the infamous P90X yoga workout, so if you’re seeking a hardcore power yoga workout, consider this one.

 If you’re a busy individual who doesn’t have time for a 2- or 3-hour daily yoga workout, The Firm’s Power Yoga video may be for you.
 It’s concise and packs a lot of punch into its 35-minute running time.